-To date, no measures have been implemented.

 To date, no general measures have been implemented.

 The Government granted a one year VAT exoneration for the imports of products that may combat or prevent COVID-19.

 The Government granted a one year import duties exoneration to the imports of products that may combat or prevent COVID-19.